gensx-inc/gensx/examples/providers/README.md

-# Reflection Example
+# Providers Example

-This example demonstrates how to use GenSX's `gsx.execute` to execute sub-workflows, as well as recursive component execution.
-It implements a buzzword cleaning system that uses GPT to iteratively remove business jargon while preserving the original meaning of the text.

-## What it demonstrates

-- Recursive component implementation using `gsx.execute`
-- Integration with OpenAI's GPT model
-- State management through component props
-- Complex workflow with multiple steps:
-  1. Buzzword detection
-  2. Text cleaning via GPT
-  3. Recursive verification
+This example shows how to create a provider and a related component.
+In particular, it creates a provider for the [Firecrawl](https://www.firecrawl.dev/) API and uses it to scrape a page and return the markdown.

+For more details on providers, see the [Providers](https://gensx.dev/concepts/providers) page.

 ## Usage